-We will begin by making a few of the Biblical cases against premarital sex and “playing around.”
-Then will look at some scientific and experience based reasons why it’s a very bad plan to push sexual boundaries.
+I will begin by making a biblical case against premarital sex and “playing around.”
+Then I’ll look at some scientific and experience based reasons why it’s a very bad plan to push sexual boundaries.

 We know it’s difficult for teens and young adults to not be sexual.
 Most will have to deal with a full blown adult sex drive for more than a decade before they marry.
 It seems that “everyone is doing it” and it seems that if you don’t do it now you will miss the best sex of your life.
 Let’s dispel the myth that sex is for the young.
-We talk to others our age, 40-something, who agree that it is still getting better every year.
+We talk to others in their 40’s, 50’s and 60’s who agree that it is still getting better every year.
 We have also talked to a 70-something semi-retired pastor who says he and his wife are still going strong … almost nightly!
-Please don’t think you have to start having sex now because the best sexual years of your life are passing you by – it just is not so!
+Please don’t think you have to start having sex now because the best sexual years of your life are passing you by – it’s just is not so!
 You have decades of sexual pleasure ahead of you IF you don’t mess it up by jumping the gun.

-One thing that I, Paul, have leaned to do when seeking information from anyone from a doctor to a mechanic, is to ask the person I’m talking to what they would do if they were in my position.
-So in closing let me to tell you what my understanding and experience would have me do if I were single.
+One thing that I, Paul, have learned to do when seeking information from anyone from a doctor to a mechanic, is to ask the person I’m talking to what they would do if they were in my position.
+So in closing let me tell you what my understanding and experience would have me do if I were single.
 I would not “French kiss” a woman until she was my wife.
-I’m not saying it’s sinful to French kiss outside of marriage, but I know that the way I was created means this activity results in strong sexual arousal, a great deal of temptation, and a bonding that is unwise outside of marriage.
+I’m not saying it’s sinful to French kiss outside of marriage, but I know given my natural desires, this activity results in strong sexual arousal, a great deal of temptation, and a bonding that is unwise outside of marriage.
 The first time I kissed a woman on the lips would be when she said “yes” to my proposal of marriage.
 I would make a point of never being alone enough to have sex with any woman I liked.
 Once I knew for sure that God wanted me to marry a woman, there would be a very short engagement.